By Glenda McCarthy

 In fact, his work has already been recognized on a national level.
 In June, he received first place in the 2016 Art Showcase from Colleges and Institutes Canada.
 There were over 100 submissions from colleges and institutions across the country and Bruno’s rose to the top, receiving first place in the Textile/Mixed Media category.

 “It was a surprise for me,” Bruno says of the award win.
-“It felt like all that happened along the way for me to become a textile artist web-img_3060has paid off.
+“It felt like all that happened along the way for me to become a textile artist has paid off.
 Having an art piece winning a national award was like having faith that art, especially textile art, has its place in the world.”

 So what’s next for this promising artist?
 After completing his final year of studies at College of the North Atlantic in 2017, he would like to remain in St. John’s for another two or three years.